The UCCJEA and Interstate Jurisdiction

 that the "parenting contract" between the parties was void;

-that Joshua had 20 days to file papers in Nevada, submit his financial information for child support calculations, and work with Alexus and a mediator to sort out a new visitation schedule.
+and the Nevada court gave Joshua 20 days to file papers in Nevada, submit his financial information for child support calculations, and work with Alexus and a mediator to sort out a new visitation schedule.

 The Illinois judge agreed and entered an order abdicating Illinois jurisdiction, vacating the JPA, and dismissing Joshua's initial parentage / custody petition "with prejudice" (meaning he couldn't re-file in Illinois).
 Here was their reasoning: The UCCJEA confers jurisdiction in Section 201, which says (along with my comments):